telerik/kendo-ui-core/docs/api/javascript/geometry/size.md

 #### Returns

-`kendo.geometry.Size` A new Size instance with the same coordinates.
+`kendo.geometry.Size` A new Size instance with the same dimensions.

 ### equals